AnyFetch/anyfetch.js/README.md

 [![NPM version](https://badge.fury.io/js/anyfetch.png)](http://badge.fury.io/js/anyfetch)

-> You'll only be interested in this package if you want to create a client applications for [anyFetch](http://anyFetch.com).
+> You'll only be interested in this package if you want to create a client applications for [AnyFetch](http://anyFetch.com).

-> In most cases, you'll find [anyFetch Hydrater Library](https://github.com/AnyFetch/anyfetch-hydratation.js) and [anyFetch Provider Library](https://github.com/AnyFetch/anyfetch-provider.js) more high level, and more easy to work with.
+> If you're interested in creating a Hydrater or a Provider, you may find [AnyFetch Hydrater Library](https://github.com/AnyFetch/anyfetch-hydratation.js) and [AnyFetch Provider Library](https://github.com/AnyFetch/anyfetch-provider.js) more high level, and easier to work with.

-This npm package makes communicating with anyFetch servers easy for clients, providers and hydraters.
+This npm package makes communicating with the AnyFetch servers easy for clients.
+Check out the [**full API documentation**](http://developers.anyfetch.com/endpoints/).

-Please note: anyFetch delivers long lived `access_token`, so you don't need to use a `refresh_token`.
+Please note: AnyFetch delivers long lived `access_token`, so you don't need to use a `refresh_token`.

 ## Example